Welding-arc:

 What is in here for me?

 Condensed information, practical know-how on Welding-arc, quick, time saving reference.
 A reminder of old catastrophic failures.
-Order in the large variety of processes.
-Recommended Practices.
-Description of less common or less used processes.

-Welding-arc processes as a group are identified by the fact that the heat source for melting metal is due to an Arc Discharge of electrical energy, obtained and directed into the workpiece through electrodes specifically designed to supply power in a useful form to get the welding job done.
+Welding arc processes as a group are identified by the fact that the heat source for melting metal is due to an Arc Discharge of electrical energy.

 An Article on the physical characteristics of the Electric Arc was published in our Practical Welding Letter No. 12, issue of August 2004.
 To read the Article click on PWL#012.

-The origins of Welding-arc processes can be found towards the end of the nineteenth century when trials were first attempted to master the newly discovered form of energy.
-The impressive technological advances developed during the twentieth century produced a mature series of variations on the theme of Welding-arc, which effectively adapted the principles to ever changing and more exacting requirements.
+The impressive technological advances developed during the twentieth century produced a mature series of variations on the theme of Welding arc, which effectively adapted the principles to ever changing and more exacting requirements.

 The lessons learned during the thorough investigations that followed to clarify the underlying causes, were essential to the progress of knowledge in this particular metallurgical matter.

-It was found that it was not Welding-arc as such to blame: rather it was an unknown before characteristic of certain steels to become brittle at low temperatures together with a design that did not anticipate the need to include "crack arrestors" to avoid the catastrophic spread of cracks through the whole structure.
+Unfortunately this fact was combined with a design that did not anticipate the need to include "crack arrestors" to avoid the catastrophic spread of cracks throughout the whole structure.

 Stick welding...

-Omitting historical Welding-arc developments which have at present no practical interest we shall describe first the Shielded Metal-Arc Welding (SMAW) which is the most prominent manual Welding-arc process currently employed in a very extensive range of applications due to its wide versatility.
+Omitting historical Welding-arc developments which have at present no practical interest we shall describe first the Shielded Metal Arc Welding (SMAW) which is the most prominent manual Welding arc process currently employed in a very extensive range of applications due to its wide versatility.

-Here the electric Welding-arc is struck between a covered electrode (stick) and the workpiece, connected to opposite polarities of an electric power supply.
+Here the electric Welding arc is struck between a covered electrode (stick) and the workpiece, connected to opposite polarities of an electric power supply.
 Alternating current can be used with simple transformers.

 Different currents for different purposes

-Direct current may suffer from intolerable influence of magnetic field, producing Arc Blow.
 Alternating current provides intermediate properties of the Welding-arc and is more tolerant to magnetic interference, giving a more stable arc.
-Recommended current is spelled out by manufacturers according to the type of electrode coverage.

 Filler metal is provided by melting the tip of the consumable electrode by the Welding-arc, while the molten surroundings of the workpiece are protected from air contamination by the gaseous products of decomposition of the fluxing cover.
-During cooling and solidifying of the molten metal, the weld bead remains covered by a layer of solidified slag, which further protects the cooling joint.

-Shielded Metal-Arc Welding is performed using Welding-arc equipment that is quite compact and portable, with long welding cables between the power supply and the actual welding spot.
 Welds can be performed, by an experienced welder, in all positions, even overhead.
 By controlling the current employed, both thin and thick welds can be done, within the working range of the equipment.

 Most of the industrial materials, except those with low melting point, can be welded by Welding-arc processes, using electrodes of matching composition, and sometimes using special procedures involving pre- and post-heating.